Whistle-stop train tour: Definition and usage

 The definition of the term derives from the practice of a small, occasionally used railway station signaling a train so the engineer will know to stop.
 Trains inbound to a "whistle stop" station would signal their approach with a blast of the train's steam whistle which would alert the train depot attendant to their arrival.
 If passengers, mail, or freight waited to be picked up at the depot, the depot master would raise a tower signal to indicate to the train engineer that the train should stop.
 If no stop was necessary, a different signal would be raised and the engineer could pass through the depot without stopping.

 One usage of the term in the political context, by Robert A. Taft, was derisive.
 He accused then-President Harry S. Truman of "blackguarding Congress at whistle stops across the country".

 Background

 Map of Truman's 1948 whistle-stop tour from 6 September to 5 November 1948.

 In the 19th century, when travel by railroad was the most common means of transport, politicians would charter tour trains which would travel from town to town.
 At each stop, the candidate would make a speech from the train, but might rarely set foot on the ground.
 "Whistle stop" campaign speeches would be made from the rear platform of a train.
+The Swing Around the Circle is a well known example of this in the 19th century.